Adding a Sending Avatar on my Emails

 What is a sending avatar?

-There are many benefits to adding a sending avatar to Gmail.
+There are many benefits to adding a sending avatar to Google account.
 Avatars can help you personalize your account and make it more recognizable to your readers.
 They can also help you build trust and credibility with others by providing a visual representation of who you are.

-Your user’s inbox is a sacred and crowded place.
-Anything that you can do to stand out is a win.
+Your user’s inbox is a sacred and crowded place so anything that you can do to stand out should be considered a win.

 In fact, a recent study has shown that adding an avatar to your emails can actually increase your open rates by up to 21% while increasing brand recall by 18%.